diaract/IoT_Project/README.md

-# 🌬️ Know The Air You Breathe In
+# 🌬️ Know The Air You Breeze In

-**Know The Air You Breathe In** is a low-cost, modular, and distributed air quality monitoring system designed to detect and visualize air pollution events in **industrial zones, educational spaces, and indoor environments**.
+**Know The Air You Breeze In** is a low-cost, modular, and distributed air quality monitoring system designed to detect and visualize air pollution events in **industrial zones, educational spaces, and indoor environments**.